Manaslu Circuit Trek

 Clothing

-the climate in the Annapurna region is unpredictable, so it’s essential to pack adaptable and durable clothing layers.
+the climate in the Manaslu region is unpredictable, so it’s essential to pack adaptable and durable clothing layers.

 Base Layers